 My interests include being an active member of Toastmasters International (TI), tramping, reading, travel, particularly exploring NZ, amateur photography and spending time with family and friends.
-My annual highlight is visiting my family in England!
+My annual highlight is visiting my family in England and Scotland!

-As a consultant and coach, I am honoured to have the opportunity to walk alongside my clients journeys to achieve their personal or professional dreams and goals and so it seems reasonable for me to share with one of my dreams.
+As a consultant and coach, I am honoured to have the opportunity to walk alongside my clients journeys to help them achieve their personal or professional dreams and goals, and so it seems reasonable for me to share with you all that dreams can be achieved!

-My husband and I love the NZ lifestyle and had a ‘NZ dream’ to purchase a 10-acre lifestyle block, design and build our home and breed alpacas.
+My husband and I have enjoyed the NZ lifestyle achieved our ‘NZ dream’ to purchase a 10-acre lifestyle block, design and build our home and breed alpacas.
 We achieved this only two years after moving to NZ!
-Now we are in the process of seeking a new dream and change of lifestyle, so watch this space!

 My family have described me as being loyal, supportive and empathetic, whilst friends and colleagues have described me as being passionate, caring and sincere, with everyone saying I have a great sense of humour!
 These qualities are being invested in my clients so each person receives a positive and successful experience.